 All Mint seats are available for TrueBlue point redemptions.

-Flight prices vary quite a bit for Mint, but the lowest price I was able to find for flights between JFK and LAX was 52,000 points one-way.
+Flight prices vary quite a bit for Mint, but the lowest price I was able to find for flights between JFK and LAX was 52,000 reward points one-way.
 It’s possible to fly Mint for less on the Boston to Aruba, route which starts at 39,400 points one-way.

 2. Use Your Points To Fly to the Forbidden Island of Cuba

 JetBlue is among the few U.S. carriers that have been approved to operate to Cuba.
 In fact, JetBlue was the first U.S.-based carrier to operate a commercial flight to the forbidden island in almost 50 years.
-It turns out that flying to the island is also a great use of TrueBlue points!
+It turns out that flying to the island is also a great use of frequent flyer points!

 JetBlue operates to 4 Cuban destinations: Camaguey, Holguin, Santa Clara, and Havana.
 Departures from New York City and Orlando fly to Havana only, while Fort Lauderdale serves all 4 Cuban destinations.